lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 python3.10 -m src.project.main --root_dir "/absolute/path/to/Google/Drive/Shortcut"
 ```
 ##### Note - to use THINGSvision features, update the above command for the second model with the optional flag `--thingsvision`
+##### [RECOMMENDED] Additionally, rather than running locally with main.py, it can be run with this [Google Colab notebook](https://colab.research.google.com/drive/1ZXQ6ZcRh0BVFiXxHQ_-fqcGrTaB2mAlc) (which imports relevant functions from GitHub and allows the user to update configurations live, while using Colab resources rather than local).
+You may request access as needed (it is under the same testing data folder `mini_data_for_python`).

 ### Modify package dependencies (add/remove/update external modules/packages):
 #### Add new module: